status-im/wiki.status.im/docs/proposals/chat-api.md

 ## Accessing a bot

 `/global` (hidden)
 Universal command for the bot, allows the bot command to be referenced in any chat via `@botname`.
+If this exists it should appear in the command list as another section at the bottom.

 `/init` (hidden)
 Run on open chat session, only in 1-to-1 chats.